Boghdady/udemy-build-ecommerce-api-using-nodejs/README.md

 # Course Material and FAQ for my NodeJS - Build a Full E-Commerce RESTful APIs (بالعربي)

-This repo contains starter files and the finished project files for all the projects contained in the course
+This repo contains every course section in  branche  and the finished project files for all the projects contained in the master branch

-Use starter code to start each section, and **final code to compare it with your own code whenever something doesn't work**!
+Choose the section branch that you study, and **final code to compare it with your own code whenever something doesn't work**!

 👇 **_Please read the following Frequently Asked Questions (FAQ) carefully before starting the course_** 👇